How To Decide Between Two Great Candidates

 Two candidates with documents in their hands are sitting on chairs in the lobby waiting for an interview.
 Man and a woman compete for the same position.

-You’ve conducted your interviews and done your due diligence checking references.
-You’ve used pre-employment screenings to assess technical skills and tapped other members of your team to weigh in on culture fit.
-You’re down to the final two candidates in your search, and both are excellent contenders.
-So who do you hire?
+You’ve conducted your interviews and completed checking references.
+You’ve used pre-employment screenings to assess technical skills and tapped other team members to assess culture fit.
+You’re down to the final two candidates in your search; both are excellent contenders.
+So, who do you hire?

-Of all the problems a hiring manager could have, this is probably the best one you could imagine: deciding between two great candidates.
+Of all the problems a hiring manager could have, this is the best one you could imagine: choosing between two great candidates.

-Though it’s easy to waste time agonizing over which candidate to choose, the longer you wait, the greater your risk of losing out on one or both or your top picks.
-And, regardless of how long you spend mulling it over, remember that there’s no guarantee the candidate you ultimately settle on as your first choice will accept.
-So, it’s in your best interest to move quickly and definitively to make an offer.
+Though it’s easy to waste time agonizing over which qualified candidate to choose, the longer you wait, the greater your risk of losing out on one, or even both of your top picks.
+And, regardless of how long you spend mulling it over, remember that there’s no guarantee that the candidate you ultimately settle on will accept.
+So, it’s in your best interest to move quickly and definitively to extend an offer.

 Refer back to your original job posting

-Though every open role starts out with an advertised job description and list of requirements, it’s not uncommon for priorities to shift as you begin interviewing candidates.
-Perhaps it becomes clear that some skills will be more important than others or that the department is looking for changes slightly once its members have had a chance to adjust to the absence.
-The candidates left standing at the end of the interview process may look pretty different from what you initially had in mind for the role.
+Though every open role begins with an advertised job description and its list of requirements, priorities can shift once you start interviewing candidates.
+You may realize that some skills are more critical than others or that the department’s original needs have slightly shifted.
+The candidates left standing at the end of the interview process may look different from what you initially had in mind for the role.

 Look to the future

-It’s exciting when you have a candidate you’re eager to bring onboard, and there will generally be lots of buzz about how great it will be to have them dive into the role.
-But what about once the newness wears off and they’ve had a chance to settle in–what will their long-term contributions look like?
+It’s exciting when you have a candidate you’re eager to onboard, and there will generally be a lot of buzz about how great it will be to have them dive into the role.
+But what will their long-term contributions look like once the newness wears off and they’ve had a chance to settle in?

 Hopefully, in the interview process, you had a chance to ask both candidates about their short- and long-term goals, both with the company and in their professional lives in general.
 How would this role play into those goals?
 See if one candidate’s desired path aligns more closely with the long-term role you’ve envisioned this position playing in your organization.